Before You Read

 In July 2019, federal prosecutors in New York arrested Epstein on sex trafficking charges.
 Unlike the 2008 sweetheart deal, there would be no escape this time.

-One month later, he was found dead in his cell.
-Cameras malfunctioned.
-Guards were asleep.
-His cellmate had been removed the day before.
+One month later, he was found dead in his cell under circumstances that have never been adequately explained.
 Less than two weeks earlier, his lawyers had met with prosecutors about “the possibility of cooperation.”
 We will never know what he might have revealed.

 Part 2 examines the specific tactics Epstein used on different populations: how he lured the powerful with one playbook and the vulnerable with another.